kamil-sobczyk/notAnotherDnDshoppingList/README.md

 ## Shopping List

 ## Web app build with ReactJS, Redux, NodeJS Express, Material UI.
+Uses its own API deployed on Google Cloud Platform

 ### This is not another clone app made with internet course.
 Application were made from scratch, for personal usage.

-### Preview (in preview main functionalities dont work) :
+### Preview :
 http://kamilsobczyk.slask.pl/

 #### In development !